China Sourcing Agents

 Custom Die Tooling: Cost, Lead Time, and Ownership

-Die tooling is a one-time cost that amortizes across production runs.
-Understanding die ownership prevents disputes when switching suppliers.
+Aluminum profile die tooling is a one-time cost that amortizes across production runs.
+Understanding die ownership prevents disputes when switching suppliers for your custom aluminum extrusion profiles.

 Die material and cost.
 Extrusion dies for aluminum are machined from H13 tool steel.
 Die cost scales with profile cross-section complexity: a simple solid rectangular bar die costs $150–300; a complex hollow multi-void window frame die costs $800–1,500.
 Multi-cavity dies (two identical profiles extruded simultaneously on a wide press) have higher die cost but reduce extrusion cost per kilogram by 30–40%.